consoledotdev/home/content/website-monitoring/_index.md

 and text all over the UI.
 This means it is powerful, but not particularly easy to use.
 One reason for this is that Site24x7 also supports APM, server, cloud, network, and log monitoring.
 We’re only assessing website monitoring in this review, but those features are all crammed into the same UI.
-There is also no dark mode.

 When you get into the more advanced features, such as deploying your own private test locations, limitations in the technical approach of the product reveal themselves.
 It is strange to deploy a test agent on Linux that has a graphical installer rather than using OS packages.
-There is a link to a “silent” install option in the web UI, but it was a 404.

 {{< div--close >}}